gautaz/docker-alpine-cfssl/README.md

 curl -X POST -d '{"request":{"CN":"","hosts":[""],"key":{"algo":"rsa","size":2048},"names":[{"C":"","ST":"","L":"","O":""}]}}' http://localhost:8888/api/v1/cfssl/newcert | cfssl json client
 ```

-You can then launch an [OpenSSL] server using this certificate and trusting client certificates emitted by the common CA:
+You can then launch an [OpenSSL] server using this certificate and trusting client certificates emitted by the common [CA]:

 ```sh
 openssl s_server -key server-key.pem -cert server.pem -accept 4433 -Verify 0 -CAfile ca.pem
 ```

-Then check that an [OpenSSL] client will connect to this server by trusting the CA and using the previously created client certificate:
+Then check that an [OpenSSL] client will connect to this server by trusting the [CA] and using the previously created client certificate:

 ```sh
 openssl s_client -connect localhost:4433 -CAfile ca.pem -key client-key.pem -cert client.pem